tweedegolf/henk/README.md

 - Build henk with `go build`.
 - Place the binary at `/usr/bin/henk`.
-- Create a henk user and group.
+- Create a `henk` user and group.
 - Place the service file at `/etc/systemd/system/henk.service`.
 - Edit it to set the desired base domain.
-- Set DNS to forward all subdomains for that base domain to your server.
+- Set DNS to forward all subdomains for the base domain to your server.
-- Set sshd to disallow login as henk.
+- Set `sshd` to disallow login as `henk`.
 Reverse proxy options should still work.
-- Authorize desired SSH keys for user henk.
+- Authorize desired SSH keys for user `henk`.
-- Set sshd to clean up old sockets before creating new ones:
+- Set `sshd` to clean up old sockets before creating new ones:

-      echo 'StreamLocalBindUnlink yes' >> /etc/ssh/sshd_config
+      echo StreamLocalBindUnlink yes >> /etc/ssh/sshd_config

+- Restart `sshd` and start the henk service.

 ### Security model